skip mobile navigation

 – an OBH client

-If you or a loved one is suffering from mental health related challenges, Oneida Behavioral Health has therapy options to meet your needs.
+If you or a loved one could benefit from these services, Oneida Behavioral Health has a variety of therapy options to meet your needs.
 These include:

-Individual Therapy: A trained professional helps a single person work through personal issues they are facing.
-It is an effective treatment for a variety of emotional difficulties and mental illnesses.
-Individual sessions are available for clients ages five (5) and older.
+Individual Therapy: A trained professional helps an individual work through personal matters and obstacles they are facing.
+It is an effective treatment for a variety of life challenges, emotional difficulties and mental illnesses.
+Individual sessions are available for clients aged five (5) and older.

-- How to work out problems and try out new solutions in a safe space
+• How to work through problems and try new solutions in a safe space

-- How to deal with trauma and behavior problems
+• How to deal with trauma and address behavior challenges

 Brainspotting: